Nicholas Cosmo

 Nicholas Cosmo (born 1971) is an American former businessman and white-collar criminal.
 He was arrested January 26, 2009 on charges of an estimated $370–413 million Ponzi scheme.
 Cosmo conducted the scheme using his company Agape World Inc. in Hauppauge, New York, which claimed to make its profits via commercial bridge lending.
 Authorities arrested him in Hicksville, New York.

 Cosmo was arraigned in Islip, New York on January 27, 2009 on charges of mail fraud.
 Cosmo had previously been convicted of felony fraud in 1999, and had served his sentence of 21 months in prison for the offense.

 On October 14, 2011, Cosmo was sentenced to 25 years in prison.
-It has been reported that his crimes represent the 8th largest financial fraud in history, since the first documented flimflam in 1719 involving Scotsman John Law.
+As of 2013, it was reported that his crimes were then the 8th largest financial fraud in history, since the first documented flimflam in 1719 involving Scotsman John Law.

 Agape World

 Prosecutors stated that Nick Cosmo used $212,000 in Agape funds to pay restitution from the 1999 federal mail fraud conviction.

 Prosecutors were able to trace only $10 million of bridge loans that were made. $80 million to $100 million was allegedly lost in commodity-futures trading and $55 to $63 million of investors' funds went to pay the broker's commissions.

 The complaint against Agape World stated that many of the employees had criminal records.
 Postal inspectors said Cosmo paid the brokers, some of whom were ex-convicts with records that included robbery and heroin importation, to recruit investors.

-One of the largest assets of Agape World was an indoor athletic complex purchased for $3.85 million.
-The complex was sold via auction in June 2009 to a company called Coastal Sports.
-Cosmo had purchased the 38000 sqft building in Hauppauge, New York for $3.85 million in 2008 and spent another $1 million to transform the former paintball arena into indoor athletic fields.

-The building was the most valuable asset in Cosmo's holdings liquidated by bankruptcy trustee, Silverman Acampora, and was auctioned off by David R. Maltz & Co. of Plainview, New York.
+One of the largest assets of Agape World was an indoor athletic complex in Hauppauge, New York.
+Cosmo had purchased the 38000 sqft building for $3.85 million in 2008, then spent another $1 million to transform the former paintball arena into indoor athletic fields.
+The building was the most valuable asset in Cosmo's holdings to be liquidated by the bankruptcy trustee, Silverman Acampora, and was auctioned of for $3.5 million, in June 2009, to a company called Coastal Sports.